pandabamboo90/amz_sp_api/lib/product-pricing-api-model/README.md

 opts = {
   asins: ['asins_example'], # Array<String> | A list of up to twenty Amazon Standard Identification Number (ASIN) values used to identify items in the given marketplace.
   skus: ['skus_example'], # Array<String> | A list of up to twenty seller SKU values used to identify items in the given marketplace.
-  item_condition: 'item_condition_example' # String | Filters the offer listings based on item condition.
+  item_condition: 'item_condition_example', # String | Filters the offer listings based on item condition.
 Possible values: New, Used, Collectible, Refurbished, Club.
+  offer_type: 'offer_type_example' # String | Indicates whether to request pricing information for the seller's B2C or B2B offers.
+Default is B2C.
 }

 begin